Debra T. Silverman: Life

-Silverman is chief of the NCI Occupational and Environmental Epidemiology Branch within the Division of Cancer Epidemiology and Genetics (DCEG).
+Silverman is chief of the NCI Occupational and Environmental Epidemiology Branch (OEEB) within the Division of Cancer Epidemiology and Genetics (DCEG).
+In November 2024, Silverman will retire from the NCI after 16 years as Director of the OEEB.

 She specializes in bladder cancer epidemiology and the carcinogenicity of diesel exhaust.
 Silverman has received awards, including the Harvard School of Public Health Alumni Award of Merit for the scientific importance and public health impact of her research; the PHS Special Recognition Award for research on environmental determinants of bladder and other cancers; the American Occupational Medical Association Merit in Authorship Award for her contributions to a paper on a job/exposure linkage system; the NIH Director’s Award, the NCI Special Act Award, the NIOSH Alice Hamilton Science Award for Occupational Safety and Health, and the British Occupational Hygiene Society Award in recognition of her work on the Diesel Exhaust in Miners Study; the NIH Merit Award for her contributions to pancreatic cancer research; and the DCEG Exemplary Service and Investigator Award.
 Silverman is an elected member of the American Epidemiological Society and a Fellow of the American College of Epidemiology.